 Visit the world’s largest Buddhist temple on Java

 Set into the mountains of Central Java, Candi Borobudur is one of the most spectacular Buddhist sites on Earth, and one of South East Asia’s must-sees.
-Built in the 8th and 9th century, the World Heritage-listed temple complex has survived through centuries of war and natural disaster.
+Built in the 8th and 9th centuries, the World Heritage-listed temple complex has survived through centuries of war and natural disasters.
 Led by a local guide, circle the mandala-shaped structure towards Nirvana, following in the footsteps of ancient pilgrims.

 Get active in the Balinese countryside